Urban Programs

 Funding applications are available during each year's call for projects (from June to August).

-This is a non-competitive program and funds are not distributed regionally, rather, funding is targeted for road maintenance opportunities across the state.
+Funds are not distributed regionally, rather, funding is targeted for road maintenance opportunities across the state.

 To determine the matching percentage required for your city, select from the list below: